ceramicnetwork/CEA/README.md

 ### Working Group Meetings

 CEA members self-organize into topic-based initiatives, called working groups.
-Individual working groups decide their own meeting schedule, and add those to the CEA calendar.
+Individual working groups create their own charter, decide their own meeting schedule, and get their own designated channel in the Ceramic discord server.
 Typically, working groups meet every two weeks so they have something to share out at the next bi-weekly CEA meeting.
 Notes from working group meetings are helpful to keep the rest of the CEA aligned.
 Use the CEA [meetings notes template](templates/meeting-notes-template.md) to take good meeting notes.

 ## Working Groups